JuliaPhylo/PhyloNetworks.jl/docs/src/man/introduction.md

 and press `?` inside Julia to switch to help mode, followed by the name of a function (or type) to get more details about it.

 Often you may wish to work in the directory that contains your data.
 To change the directory used by julia in a session, say the "examples" folder found in the  you have 2 options:

 - quit your session, navigate to the directory and restart julia there.
 - or change the working directory within your Julia session by using the `cd()`.
-The following code changes the working directory to the `examples` folder within PhyloNetworks.
+The following code changes the working directory to the `examples` folder within PhyloNetworks' source directory.
 ```@repl intro
 examples_path = joinpath(dirname(dirname(pathof(PhyloNetworks))), "examples");
 cd(examples_path)